Harrison Bader Player Props: Yankees vs. Cardinals

-Harrison Bader -- with a slugging percentage of .429 in his past 10 games (including zero home runs) -- will be in action for the New York Yankees against the St. Louis Cardinals, with Jack Flaherty on the mound, on July 1 at 2:15 PM ET.
+On Sunday, Harrison Bader (.361 slugging percentage in past 10 games, with zero homers) and the New York Yankees face the St. Louis Cardinals, whose starting pitcher will be Jordan Montgomery.
+First pitch is at 2:15 PM ET.

-He racked up three hits (going 3-for-4 with a double and an RBI) in his most recent game against the Athletics.
+In his previous game he had a hitless performance (0-for-3 with an RBI) against the Cardinals.

 Harrison Bader Game Info & Props vs. the Cardinals